taiprovip3/springboot-jwt-cookie-17/README.md

 The application will be available at http://localhost:8080.

+Note: Avoiding cors, changing origin `http://localhost:5173` to your client url call in `SecurityConfiguration.java`.

 Feel free to explore the code, customize it to your needs, and use it as a reference for implementing secure authentication and authorization in your own Spring Boot projects.